finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

 > Fund setShareClassInstruments(scope, code, setShareClassInstrumentsRequest)

-[EXPERIMENTAL] SetShareClassInstruments: Set the ShareClass Instruments on a fund.
+[EXPERIMENTAL] SetShareClassInstruments: Set the ShareClass Instruments on a Fund.

-Update the ShareClass Instruments on an existing fund with the set of instruments provided.
+Update the ShareClass Instruments on an existing Fund with the set of instruments provided.

 ### Example